bruvellu/terebratalia-wnts/wnt.md

 boundary.
 White arrowheads demarcate the mantle--pedicle boundary.](figures/Fig6.jpg){#fig:receptors width=100%}

-![Whole-mount *in situ* hybridization of antagonists and intracellular components of the Wnt pathway in *Terebratalia transversa*.
+![Whole-mount *in situ* hybridization of Wnt pathway antagonists in *Terebratalia transversa*.
 Black arrowheads indicate the apical--mantle boundary.
+White arrowheads demarcate the mantle--pedicle boundary.](figures/Fig7.jpg){#fig:antagonists width=100%}

-White arrowheads demarcate the mantle--pedicle boundary.](figures/Fig7.jpg){#fig:components width=100%}
+![Whole-mount *in situ* hybridization of intracellular components of the Wnt pathway in *Terebratalia transversa*.
+Black arrowheads indicate the apical--mantle boundary.
+White arrowheads demarcate the mantle--pedicle boundary.](figures/Fig8.jpg){#fig:intracellular width=100%}

 ![Summary of Wnt signaling landscape in *Terebratalia transversa*.
-The schematic drawings show the ectodermal expression domains on the ventral region of a late gastrula stage.](figures/Fig8.jpg){#fig:summary width=100%}
+The schematic drawings show the ectodermal expression domains on the ventral region of a late gastrula stage.](figures/Fig9.jpg){#fig:summary width=100%}

 ![Comparative Wnt signaling ligand--receptor landscape between the brachiopod *Terebratalia transversa* and the hemichordate *Saccoglossus kowalevskii*.
 Broad receptor territories are essentially the same along the anteroposterior axis.
-There are common ligand--receptor combinations between the two animals forming unique transcriptional regions in the embryo that corresponds to differentiated body regions.](figures/Fig9.jpg){#fig:comparative width=100%}
+There are common ligand--receptor combinations between the two animals forming unique transcriptional regions in the embryo that corresponds to differentiated body regions.](figures/Fig10.jpg){#fig:comparative width=100%}

 \newpage